Towns - Putnam

 Hanna's Crossing - thanks to Mary Lou for sending me an article by Larry Tippin, county historian in August 2019.
 Intersection of US 231 and US 36 (referred to as the Interocean or Ocean-to-Ocean highway - I remember this town or burg as late as mid-1950s referred to that).
 George Hanna was born in Waveland December 3, 1844, living on a farm in Montgomery County.
 He tried to join the service and fight in the Civil War but was deferred because of age.
 He married at age 21 to Mary Nelson who died just four days before George.
 He had a store at Morton for several years then purchased a farm at what became known as Hannah's Crossing.
 Very well respected he was Clinton Twp Trustee, on the Monroe Township Advisory Board and President of the Putnam County Civic Union.

 Happy Hollow - names listed in the Herald-Democrat newspaper, Putnam County, Indiana 7 January 1916 p 5 under this town's news are: Grover Barker; Davis; Keck; Disney; Graham; Disney.
-Probably in between Roachdale and Bainbridge but can't tell for sure by those names where this is located - please contact us if you know.
+Probably in between Roachdale and Bainbridge but can't tell for sure by those names where this is located - Mary Lou H found that this was in Madison Township and that there was a long-time school there.
+COOL!

 Happy Lane -- anyone know where this is???
 Source: Greencastle Herald newspaper, April 25, 1907 -- "Happy Lane News items" -- people listed in this clipping were: Dodds, Hurst, Blue, Wallace, McCammack